 \subsection{DL Architectures and Reconstruction Results}

 The quality of the reconstructed images is heavily dependent on the $\calG$ and $\calH$ network architectures.
-For evaluating our numerical results for the MNIST dataset, we consider the following network model: the number of RNN stages is set to $10$; for $\calG$, we use a $5$ layer CNN model with $leaky\_relu(.)$ activation functions from the tensorflow library, and output dimensions $24 \times 24 \times 4$, $20 \times 20 \times 16$, $16 \times 16 \times 16$, $12 \times 12 \times 4$ and $8 \times 8 \times 1$ for the $5$ consecutive layers; for $\calH$, we have used a $5$ layer ANN architecture with $relu(.)$ activation functions and output vector lengths $64$, $64$, $64$, $100$ and $784$, respectively.
-Additionally, since the maximum value of each MNIST image is $255$, we consider this as prior information during image reconstruction for our DL-based approach as well as for the other methods that we evaluate for comparison.
-This is done by first normalizing the set of intensity vectors by $255^2$, and then adding the term $\frac{1}{T}\sum_{t = 1}^T\left(\max_{n\in[N]}\hat{\brho}_t(n) - 1\right)^2$, where $\hat{\brho}_t(n)$ denotes the $n^{th}$ element of $\hat{\brho}_t$, to the training loss function for the DL-based methods.
-For the WF algorithm on the other hand, we normalize the updated image estimation at each iteration so that the maximum pixel value equals to $1$.
-DL network models implemented for the synthetic aperture dataset and the PCSWAT generated SAS dataset are kept similar as the ones used for MNIST.
-For synthetic aperture imaging, the number of filters in $\calG$ network layers are $8$, $12$, $12$, $8$ and $1$, respectively, while the output vector length of the $5$ consecutive layers of $\calH$ are $81$, $85$, $90$, $100$ and $196$, respectively.
-For the SAS dataset, the number of filters used in the $\calG$ network layers are the same except, in this case, the encoded dimension $N_y$ is set to $64$.
-Output vector lengths for the $5$ consecutive $\calH$ layers are $64$, $81$, $100$, $150$ and $200$, respectively.
-We have used an ADAM optimizer for training, with a learning rate equal to $10^{-5}$, and batch sizes equal to $100$, $50$ and $5$ for the MNIST, synthetic aperture dataset and the PCSWAT dataset, respectively.
+For evaluating our numerical results for the MNIST dataset, we consider the following network model: the number of RNN stages is set to $10$; for $\calG$, we use a $5$ layer CNN model with $leaky\_relu(.)$ activation functions from the tensorflow library, and output dimensions $24 \times 24 \times 4$, $20 \times 20 \times 16$, $16 \times 16 \times 16$, $12 \times 12 \times 4$ and $8 \times 8 \times 1$ for the $5$ consecutive layers; for $\calH$, we have used a $5$ layer ANN architecture with $relu(.)$ activation functions, and output vector lengths of $64$, $64$, $64$, $100$ and $784$, respectively.
+Additionally, since the maximum value of each MNIST image is $255$, we consider this as prior information while applying our DL-based approach as well as the other methods that we evaluate for comparison.
+This is performed by first normalizing the set of intensity vectors by $255^2$, and then adding the term $\frac{1}{T}\sum_{t = 1}^T\left(\max_{n\in[N]}\hat{\brho}_t(n) - 1\right)^2$, where $\hat{\brho}_t(n)$ denotes the $n^{th}$ element of $\hat{\brho}_t$, to the training loss functions of the end-to-end DL-based methods.
+On the other hand, for the iterative methods including the WF algorithm, we normalize the updated image estimation at each iteration so that the maximum pixel value equals to $1$.

+The network models implemented for the synthetic aperture and the PCSWAT generated SAS datasets are kept similar as the ones used for MNIST.
+For synthetic aperture imaging, the number of filters in $\calG$ network layers are $8$, $12$, $12$, $8$ and $1$, respectively, while the output vector lengths of the $5$ consecutive layers of $\calH$ are $81$, $85$, $90$, $100$ and $196$, respectively.
+For the SAS dataset, the number of filters used in the $\calG$ network layers are the same, except, in this case, the encoded image dimension $N_y$ is set to $64$.
+The output vector lengths for the $5$ consecutive $\calH$ layers are $64$, $81$, $100$, $150$ and $200$, respectively.
+We used ADAM optimizer for training, with a learning rate equal to $10^{-5}$, and batch sizes equal to $100$, $50$ and $5$ for the MNIST, synthetic aperture and the PCSWAT datasets, respectively.